By Adam Perlmutter | From the Summer 2015 issue of Ukulele magazine

 And then there’s the rare luthier unafraid to take on even more-atypical projects.
 North Carolina’s Ken Miller built Marxer a soprano harp ukulele inspired by those originally built in the mid-to-late 1800s.
 Half of the instrument is a standard four-string ukulele, while the other side is an elongated arm accommodating three harp strings.

 “Ken is absolutely brilliant,” says Marxer.
 “He’s quite the inventor; you present him with a problem, and he wants to solve it, to come up with new and better ways of doing things.
 I don’t know how he did it with the harp ukulele.”
+[Ed. note: According to his website, Ken retired in 2015 and no longer takes custom orders.]

 Many ukulele builders do offer the sort of inlay work that allows clients to receive highly personalized instruments.
 When the jazz-oriented player Sarah Maisel commissioned her main ukulele from Berkeley, California luthier Michael DaSilva, for example, she asked for a small inlay of a guinea pig on the back of the instrument—a tribute to the animals she fosters in her work with a rescue shelter in San Diego.
 Maisel says, “Mike had gotten very inspired by the guinea pig pictures I had sent for reference and decided to make the animal a feature of the headstock.
 Though that was not what I originally wanted, I ended up loving his design and approach.”